Global saving glut: Canada

 The Canadian government introduced business incentives along with corporate tax reductions "to compel Canadian corporations to invest some $525 billion of dead cash back into the economy".
 In their analysis of the 2012 budget the Canadian Labour Congress argued that "non-financial corporations" have used their federal incentives and tax cuts to "buy up their own shares, to increase dividends, and to increase their cash holdings" which amounted to "close to $500 billion of surplus cash" that they were not investing in job creation.

 In August 2012 then Bank of Canada Governor Mark Carney "castigated corporations in Canada for their high levels of savings, saying firms should either spend their ample financial reserves or return the value to shareholders through buy-backs".
 Financial Post journalist Philip Cross argued that "It is the job of companies to make money for their shareholders, not to put money to work."
 Cross also argued that, "If households and governments are net borrowers, inevitably firms must be net lenders, which require savings."
 From 2002 to 2012, corporations in Germany, the UK and Japan had higher savings rates than corporations in Canada.
-After the Great Recession corporations in OECD member nations further increased their savings rates Great Recession.
+After the Great Recession corporations in OECD member nations further increased their savings rates.

 Don Drummond, who was formerly the chief economist for TD Bank, argued that reluctance of Canadian businesses to invest capital is a problematic, long term pattern.
 It is not because of "excessive prudence".
 By spring 2013 in Canada "the stock of machinery and equipment per worker" in average "was between 50% and 60%" of what it was in the United States.
 The lack of spending was long term and it continued through 2012 while in the United States spending increased.
 Drummond argued that this gap would get bigger.
 According to Drummond, there was a time when Canadian businesses spent less because of "factors such as tax rates and the dollar, but if that were ever true it's certainly not anymore...
 Canadian businesses are accustomed to operating in an environment that is sheltered from competition, compared to the American business climate.
 As a result, they don't accurately perceive the risks of being too cautious, and of failing to exploit opportunities and available resources."